argentsea/docfx/tutorials/querying.md

 parameters.MapToInParameters<Customer>(customer, logger);
 ```

-You can do something similar with output parameters, but it would be unlikely that you would want to want to create *only* output parameters.
-You will probably need at least one input parameter (a key, probably).
+You can do something similar with output parameters — though it would be unlikely that you would want to want to create *only* output parameters.
+You will probably need at least one input parameter (likely a key).
 If you create the input parameter first, it will not be duplicated by the Mapper as it generates output parameters.

 ## [SQL Server](#tab/tabid-sql)